1 entry in this category

 His previous career involved providing customer service where he has a long history in raising and applying accreditation standards as well as being involved in the specialised IT and print industries, where he ran a successful printing business for a number of years as well as being employed in the advertising industry, where he was responsible for the delivery of the world’s largest newspaper advertising campaign.

-Currently: Senior Health & Welfare Manager, The Kennel Club
+Currently: Health, Welfare and Breeder Services Executive, The Kennel Club

 Peter Friedrich – IPFD Board Member - Germany